 The 23andMe Medical Professionals site is not intended for individuals in the EU.

 At 23andMe, we believe that when consumers engage with their genetics, they are able to play a more active role in their health.
 We also believe the human genome holds the promise of contributing to major breakthroughs in medical research efforts.
 We go beyond genetic testing to engage consumers in research with the goal of accelerating therapeutic development. ~80% of our customers consent to participate in research, making 23andMe an important study partner in pioneering research.

 The 23andMe Personal Genetic Service provides information and tools for individuals to learn about their DNA.

 23andMe researchers and our collaborators make meaningful discoveries using genetic data and survey information.

 23andMe Therapeutics strives to use human genetic data to accelerate the discovery of novel treatments.

 What causes consumers to pursue DTC genetic testing?
 Motivations include obtaining health-related information, learning about genetic risk factors, being on the vanguard of a new technology, curiosity in genetics, contributing to research and investigating self-identity.4

 For individuals interested in genetic health information, it’s important to note that the 23andMe experience is not intended to be a diagnostic tool.
 Our objective is not to detect disease, but to deliver genetic information in the most engaging and responsible way.
-Our Genetic Health Risk and Carrier Status reports may, in certain cases, provide valuable information for clinical management.
+Our Health Predispositions and Carrier Status reports may, in certain cases, provide valuable information for clinical management.